kaiulrich/kulrich_CarND-LaneLines-P1/writeup.md

 * The filtering should be improved.
 Segments with too big or to small slope should be ignored.
 * Setup a better mask.
 * Use a bigger min_line_len for the hough transformation
 * Split the picture based on the colorchanel.
-So it easyer to find edges in a color contrast system or ignore edges.
+So it is possible to find edges in a color contrast system or ignore them.